 We will be careful in choosing the means to cleanse the skin and preserve the lipid layer.

-What is a lipid barrier?
+What is the lipid barrier?

-Accordingly, if something happens to the lipid "cement" and it becomes thinner or even destroyed (for example, due to exposure of the skin to alkali in the form of soap), water, which is an integral part of healthy, dense and radiant skin, evaporates through loose, loose scales. stratum corneum, and we have the following visible problems on the face:
+Accordingly, if something happens to the lipid "cement" and it becomes thinner or even destroyed (for example, due to exposure of the skin to alkali in the form of soap), water, which is an integral part of healthy, dense and radiant skin, evaporates through loose loose scales stratum corneum, and we have the following visible problems on the face:

-obvious dehydration of the skin
+Apparent dehydration of the skin

 decreased skin elasticity (sagging)